kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 and timeouts.

-Some stress/benchmark testing will still be developed as part of the implementatino of this enhancement, including the kubelet_perf tests indicated in the e2e section below.
+Some stress/benchmark testing will still be developed as part of the implementation of this enhancement, including the kubelet_perf tests indicated in the e2e section below.

 Some of the benefit of pursuing this change in alpha is to also have the